-A: On my own (do not have spouse or children, just so you don’t think I left them behind…)
+A: On my own (do not have a spouse or children, just so you don’t think I left them behind…)

 Q: Why did you move to Saudi Arabia; what do you do?

-A: I was offered an opportunity to work as a secretary at the new (only opened officially September 2009) University of Science and Technology, so decided to take the plunge!
+A: I was offered an opportunity to work as a secretary at the new (only opened officially in September 2009) University of Science and Technology, so decided to take the plunge!
 They say a change is as good as a holiday, and here I have even been able to have several holidays.

 Q: What do you enjoy most about your host city, how’s the quality of life?

-A: Quality of life...
-I am very fortunate to live on the campus where the lifestyle is not as restricted as in the rest of Saudi Arabia.
+A: Quality of life… I am very fortunate to live on campus, where the lifestyle is not as restricted as in the rest of Saudi Arabia.
 I definitely have a quality lifestyle, with my office overlooking the Red Sea, I’ve learnt to play golf (yes we have a golf course).
 We have sports facilities, restaurants, takeaway outlets and a supermarket on campus.
-We use campus buses for getting around and people with cars are great at offering lifts when they know you are stuck.
+We use campus buses for getting around, and people with cars are great at offering lifts when they know you are stuck.
 No crime, no crime, no crime!